mhsendur/TurfMind-football-stats-coaching/README.md

 - **Educational Content**: Simplify complex football metrics with our educational content.
 You can learn how to apply analytics to real-world scenarios and improve your coaching or analysis skills.

+For inquiries, support, or collaboration, reach out to us at turfmindcontact@gmail.com.